 The dump truck industry is growing at a rapid pace, which means the number of driving jobs available is too.
 In fact, it's estimated that by 2025, the U.S. dump truck service market is expected to hit $20.64 billion, and that's just for mining and construction projects on a major scale.
-There how never been a better time to consider starting a dump trunk business.
+There has never been a better time to consider starting a dump trunk business.
+Running a dump truck business is another matter.

 Whether it's corporate or private deliveries, companies offering their own dump truck services or outsourcing fleet work creates a demand that brings tremendous opportunity for those just getting into the field.
 If you're struggling with how to run an effective dump truck business, here are a few things you might want to consider: